SilviaRbgl/JAVASCRIPT_Project/README.md

 Project for **Code Academy Berlin**.

-The goal of the project was to create a Progressive Web App using a modern JavaScript framework such as React.
-The goal was to find a free API with more than one endpoint, make live calls to several endpoints and use Firebase Authentication and Firestore.
+The goal of the project was to create a Website using HTML5, CSS3, Bootstrap, JavaScript, AJAX, APIs, JSON.
+The goal was finding a free API providing a list of entries, use AJAX to make live calls, transform the data in JSON format and display them using DOM manipulation.

 I used the API of "Breaking Bad" to simulate the persons that you can hire.
-With the information of the API, I made some filters of my search.
+With some endpoints of the API, I made some filters for the search.

 Most styled elements are done with Bootstrap.